Skip to content

 Warning

-With this code, Minot will load the entire Bagfile into memory first, which is probably not want you want.
-This is why you should still use ros2 bag play for this use case -- but it beautifully demonstrates the flexibility of Minots query feature.
+With this code, Minot will load the entire content of the Bagfile into memory first, which is probably not want you want.
+Also, you can not stop publishing mid-way through.
+This is why you should still use ros2 bag play for this use case — but it still beautifully demonstrates the flexibility of Minots query feature.

 For information on how to execute the code in Minot TUI, click here.